Pana/esrequire/README.md

 Note: to learn destructuring check [here](http://www.2ality.com/2015/01/es6-destructuring.html)

-This module has export an object `esRequire` to `global`, it provide some handy require method, for example folder require
+This module also has export an object `esRequire` to `global`, it provide some handy require method, for example folder require

 ```js
     // require all the files in one folder.